 Convoy US 7, carrying the Australian 26th Infantry Brigade, departs from Australia bound for Egypt.

 Spy Stuff: The US House of Representatives' "Investigation of Un-American Propaganda Activities in the United States," better known as the Dies Committee after its chairman, Rep. Martin Dies, Jr., releases a 500-page White Paper.
-The White Paper examines Nazi activities in the United States.
+The White Paper examines German activities in the United States.
 It reveals that Manfred Zapp, head of the German Trans-ocean News Service, had been working to poison US/Japanese relations.
-The purpose was to divert US attention from the war in Europe in order to help the Nazis.
+The purpose was to divert US attention from the war in Europe in order to help the Germans.
 Another finding of the White Paper is that Germany has been engaging in a "Damned clever scheme" involving commercial relations in both North and South America.

-There is an element of paranoia and overkill in this committee and its reports, as subversive Nazi activities in the US actually are quite minimal.
-However, stoking such fears works in favor of increased assistance to Great Britain in its war against Nazi Germany, a covert policy of the Roosevelt administration (as exemplified by today's transfer of the final tranche of destroyers to Great Britain pursuant to the destroyers-for-bases deal).
+There is an element of paranoia and overkill in this committee and its reports, as subversive German activities in the US actually are quite minimal.
+However, stoking such fears works in favor of increased assistance to Great Britain in its war against Germany, a covert policy of the Roosevelt administration (as exemplified by today's transfer of the final tranche of destroyers to Great Britain pursuant to the destroyers-for-bases deal).
 The Dies Committee remains in existence until 1944, never really accomplishing much of use beyond propaganda value of its own, when it morphs into another, broader investigative committee.

 German/Romanian Relations: Adolf Hitler continues his succession of diplomatic meetings, meeting Romanian leader Ion Antonescu at the Reich Chancellory.
 Hitler apparently gives Antonescu a preview of Operation Barbarossa, still in its early planning stages.